OwenBueno/Pokedex-bestiarius/README.md

 # Bestiary

-A simple MERN project with the implementation of CRUD operations, MongoDB, Mongoose models, pagination, and PDF creation.
+The Bestiary Frontend is the user-facing component of our MERN (MongoDB, Express.js, React, Node.js) project, designed to deliver a seamless and intuitive experience.
+This frontend module incorporates robust features, including CRUD operations, MongoDB integration, Mongoose models, pagination for efficient data navigation, and dynamic PDF creation.
+It serves as the visual gateway for users to interact with and manage the diverse functionalities offered by the Bestiary application.

 ## Project Requirements